EricaHD/GitHubPage/README.md

 ## Ideas for Improvements

 - [ ] Upgrade to React 19
-- [ ] Don't hardcode API gateway URL in frontend
+- [ ] Don't hardcode API gateway URL in frontend (e.g. grep for `pu5sgwc7n1` -- this should not be hardcoded)
 - [ ] Add testing for Python backend (e.g. with pytest)
 - [ ] Add end-to-end testing
 - [ ] Pre-commit hooks for Python (black autoformatting, mypy type checking)
-- [ ] Make deployment of new backend code via AWS Chalice part of GitHub Action
 - [ ] Have Python backend pull from database that is available in AWS free tier, possibly using an ORM like SQLAlchemy
+- [ ] Use terraform to do some of the AWS setup described above